StevenKehrli/Trelnex.Core/README.md

 - `IQueryCommand<TInterface> Where()`: adds a predicate to filter the items
 - `IAsyncEnumerable<IReadResult<TInterface>> ToAsyncEnumerable()`: executes the query and returns the results as an enumerable collection of `IReadResult<TInterface>`.

+### ISaveCommand\<TInterface\> vs IBatchCommand\<TInterface\>

+`ISaveCommand<TInterface>` operates on a single item, whereas `IBatchCommand<TInterface>` operates on a batch of items.

+If `ISaveCommand<TInterface>` faults, it will throw an exception:

+- `ValidationException`: The item failed validation
+- `CommandException`: The item failed to save

+    - `Conflict`: The item conflicts with an existing item in the backing store
+    - `PreconditionFailed`: The item a different version from the version available in the backing store

+Otherwise, `ISaveCommand<TInterface>` will return an `IReadResult<TInterface>`.

+If `IBatchCommand<TInterface>` faults, it will throw an exception:

+- `ValidationException`: One or more items in the batch failed validation

+Otherwise, `IBatchCommand<TInterface>` will return an array of `IBatchResult<TInterface>`.
+Each `IBatchResult<TInterface>` corresponds to the respective `ISaveCommand<TInterface>` in the batch.

+`IBatchResult<TInterface>`:

+- `HttpStatusCode`:

+    - `OK`: The save was successful
+    - `BadRequest`: The save command is not valid
+    - `Conflict`: The item conflicts with an existing item in the backing store
+    - `FailedDependency`: An item in the batch faulted
+    - `PreconditionFailed`: The item a different version from the version available in the backing store

+- `ReadResult`: the saved item, if the save was successful

 ### TInterface vs TItem